Kess Elmore: AS Saint-Étienne

 After college, Elmore signed with French club AS Saint-Étienne.
 She made her professional debut on 16 September 2023, coming on as a substitute in the 64th minute during a 0–2 loss to Stade de Reims.
 Elmore scored her first professional goal on 18 November 2023, securing the game-winner in the 72nd minute of a 2–1 away victory against Lille.

 Brooklyn FC

 On 15 July 2024, it was announced that Elmore had joined Brooklyn FC for the club's inaugural season in the new USL Super League.
 She was the club's 5th signing, after Hope Breslin.
 Elmore made her club debut on 6 October 2024, coming on as a second half substitute for Jessica Garziano against Fort Lauderdale in an away match that was also Fort Lauderdale's inaugural home opener.

 St. Pölten

 On 30 June 2025, Elmore joined Austrian champions St. Pölten.

+Sparta Prague

+On 7 July 2026, Elmore signed a multi-year contract with Czech Women's First League club Sparta Prague.
+She made her league debut for the club on 22 August 2026 appearing as a substitute in a 3–1 home win against Slovan Liberec, scoring Sparta's second goal.